Shabbat Morning Sanctuary Service

 STARS SHABBAT MORNING

-There is no better way to wake up on a Saturday morning than to attend an STARS Shabbat morning service!
-Once a month, we invite the entire community to join us in a groundbreaking service, brimming with energy, music and the love of Shabbat.
-We encourage families' participation, to sing along with Cantor Arianne Brown and Dale Schatz.
-Recommended for our Kindergarten – 5th graders.
-Many of these Shabbats our students will read from the Torah and then we will join the larger community for Shabbat Morning LIVE!
-Following the services we have a lunch sponsored by a family in our community.
+Once a month, we invite the entire community to join Sinai Temple Religious School in a unique service brimming with energy, music and the love of Shabbat.
+We encourage families' participation to sing along with Rabbi Fruithandler, Danielle Kassin, and Dale Schatz.
+Many of these Shabbats our students will read from the Torah.
+Following the services we have the opportunity to have the lunch sponsored by a family in our community.
+Recommended for families with Kindergarten – 5th graders.

 Sponsorships available.
 Please contact Danielle Kassin at 310-481-3271 or email@example.com